 At Hill House we keep in touch with parents on a regular basis and work with parents to develop a routine for contact that works for everyone.
-Parents receive a 'Post Card' each week where the education, care and therapy team provide information on what a student has achieved or taken part in.
+Parents receive a postcard each week.
+This is a way to share all the activities that a student has taken part in and the achievements that they have made

 Staff phone parents on a regular basis to also provide an update.

 Students are encouraged and supported to send a letter home each week which sometimes also includes a piece of work or a photograph of what they have been doing.
-Students also stay in touch with their families via email or Skype.